 |Nemo Banshee 20||1 lb.
 11 oz.||$370||20°F||850-fill down||60 in. / 45 in.||6 x 12 in.|

 As sleeping bag weight goes down, temperature rating goes up.
 It’s a simple formula: warmer bags have more down fill and require more shell fabric to contain it.
 For the purposes of this list, we stuck to a 35-degree Fahrenheit temperature rating at the high end.
 Anything above that is very questionable for backcountry use and strictly for when the conditions are hot.

 Don’t expect the warmth of your bag to perfectly match the listed rating.
-Many gear manufacturers now follow the European Norm (EN) and provide 2 numbers: the EN Comfort (comfort rating for women) and EN Lower Limit (comfort rating for men), which is what is listed for the unisex bags above.
-But not all manufacturers use the same standards for testing temperature ratings, and some smaller companies don’t EN rate their bags at all.
+Many gear manufacturers now follow the European Norm (EN) and provide two numbers: the EN Comfort (comfort rating for women) and EN Lower Limit (comfort rating for men), which is what is listed for the unisex bags above.
+But not all manufacturers use the same standards for testing temperature ratings, and some smaller companies don’t EN-rate their bags at all.
 This doesn’t mean you should discount non-EN numbers—high-end bags from Western Mountaineering and Feathered Friends often are warmer than a comparable bag’s EN rating.